marceloramires/MapPlotter/readme.md

 This is a visual representation of the household tax variation in all of São Paulo city's districts.

+Shades of red indicate districts that have suffered a household tax increase in 2014, whereas green shades indicate decreases.

 Age Distribution in São Paulo city
 --------
 ![Age Distribution in São Paulo](DocImages/OldPeopleSP.PNG)